Critical population and error threshold on the sharp peak landscape for the Wright-Fisher model: Approximating processes

 We control finally the probability to go from $\eta m$ to the neighborhood of~$\rho^*$.
-We do this by following the iterates of $F$ starting from $\eta$, and by controlling the error term with respect to the iterates of $H_m$. \begin{lemma} We suppose that $\sigma\exa>1$.
-For any $m\geq 1$, $n\geq 0$, $x\in[0,1]$, we have
+We do this by following the iterates of $F$ starting from $\eta$, and by controlling the error term with respect to the iterates of $H$.